Shield protocol (SHIELD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Shield protocol Historical Price

-According to the latest data gathered on Shield protocol live price page, the current price of Shield protocol is 0.00688905USD.
-The circulating supply of Shield protocol(SHIELD) is 24.34M SHIELD , giving it a market capitalization of $167.71K.
+According to the latest data gathered on Shield protocol live price page, the current price of Shield protocol is 0.00653306USD.
+The circulating supply of Shield protocol(SHIELD) is 24.34M SHIELD , giving it a market capitalization of $159.05K.

 The Shield protocol Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHIELD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.